hopez13/art/test/README.md

 # ART Testing

-There are two suites of tests in the Android Runtime (ART): run-tests and
+There are two suites of tests in the Android Runtime (ART):
-gtests:
-* run-tests
-  Tests of the ART runtime using Dex bytecode (mostly written in Java).
+* _ART run-tests_: Tests of the ART runtime using Dex bytecode (mostly written in Java).
-* gtests
-  C++ tests exercising various aspects of ART.
+* _ART gtests_: C++ tests exercising various aspects of ART.

 ## ART run-tests